Martin Lings: Early life and education

 Lings was born in Burnage, Manchester, in 1909 to a Protestant family.
-The young Lings gained an introduction to travelling at a young age, spending significant time in the United States because of his father's employment.
-Lings attended Clifton College and went on to Magdalen College, Oxford, where he gained a BA in English Language and Literature.
+He gained an introduction to travelling at a young age, spending significant time in the United States because of his father's employment.
+He attended Clifton College and went on to Magdalen College, Oxford, where he gained a BA in English Language and Literature.
 At Magdalen, he was a student and then a close friend of C. S. Lewis.
 After graduating from Oxford Lings went to Vytautas Magnus University, in Lithuania, where he taught Anglo-Saxon and Middle English.

-For Lings himself, however, the most important event whilst at Oxford was his discovery of the writings of René Guénon, a French metaphysician and Muslim convert, and those of Frithjof Schuon, a German spiritual authority, metaphysician and Perennialist.
+For Lings himself, however, the most important event while at Oxford was his discovery of the writings of René Guénon, a French metaphysician and Muslim convert, and those of Frithjof Schuon, a German spiritual authority, metaphysician and Perennialist.
 In 1938, Lings went to Basel to make Schuon's acquaintance.
-This prompted his embracing Islam to embrace the branch of the Alawiyya tariqa led by Schuon.
+This prompted him to embrace the branch of the Alawiyya tariqa led by Schuon.
 Thereafter, Lings remained Schuon's disciple and expositor for the rest of his life.